 Important Hormones in Women of Childbearing Age: The Basics

 Luteinizing Hormone (LH): This hormone is produced in the anterior pituitary gland.
 LH surge is responsible for triggering ovulation and development of the corpus luteum.
 LH works synergistically with FSH.
-It stimulates other certain cells to produce testosterone.
+It stimulates specific cells to produce testosterone.

 Follicle Stimulating Hormone (FSH): This hormone is also released and synthesized by the anterior pituitary gland.
-It regulates the body’s development, growth and maturation.
+It regulates the body’s development, growth, and maturation.
 It also regulates reproductive processes.
-FSH works alongside with LH.
+FSH works alongside LH.
 FSH signals some of the follicles in the ovary to begin maturing in preparation for ovulation.

-Cortisol: Produced by the adrenal glands, but controlled by the hypothalamus.
+Cortisol: Cortisol is produced by the adrenal glands, but it is controlled by the hypothalamus.
 Its primary function is to increase blood sugar, aid in fat, protein and carbohydrate metabolism and suppress the immune system.
 Cortisol is released in response to stress.